NoRedInk/elm-decode-pipeline/README.md

 are declared in the type alias) and then returns an appropriate record built with those arguments.

-The `objectN` decoders are straightforward, but require manually changing N whenever the field count changes.
+The `mapN` decoders are straightforward, but require manually changing N whenever the field count changes.
 This library provides functions designed to be used with the `|>` operator, with the goal of having decoders that are both easy to read and easy to modify.